uchicago-cs/cmsc23300/website/projects.rst

 Project 2: chitcp
 ~~~~~~~~~~~~~~~~~

-.. admonition:: WARNING: Part 2 of Project 2 has not yet been updated for Winter 2019!

-   You can start working on Part 1, but do not start working on Part 2 until we
-   tell you it is ready.

 In this project you will be implementing the Transmission Control Protocol, as
 specified in `[RFC793] <http://tools.ietf.org/html/rfc793>`__.
 However, instead
 of implementing it inside the operating system itself, you will be implementing